 Applications for accommodations can be downloaded at https://www.granite.edu/current-students/advising-support/disability-services/.
 Please see the Granite State College Student Handbook for further description of the accommodations process and rights and responsibilities at https://www.granite.edu/current-students/academics/academic-resources/student-handbooks/.

 The Granite State College Library is 100% digital and available 24/7.
 It provides access to millions of full-text scholarly journals and over 250,000 e-books that support the College’s curriculum.
 These resources include special collections in Management and Leadership, Education, Healthcare and more.
 Assistance is available whenever students need it via email, live chat, or phone.
 Visit the library website to learn more at http://library.granite.edu/.

 As part of Granite State College’s membership in the New Hampshire College and University Council (NHCUC), students may use resources and borrow books from other NHCUC libraries.

 Granite.edu’s “Current Student” section is the go-to resource for current student information and support services.
-It is also the launch pad to other online college resources such as WebROCK, eLearning+, the college Library, IT Help and Go.granite email.
+It is also the launch pad to other online college resources such as WebROCK, Canvas, the college Library, IT Help and Granite email.
 Visit https://www.granite.edu/current-students/.

-eLearning+, powered by Moodle, is the College’s learning management system for delivering courses and course-related content online.
-It is used for online, hybrid, blended, and classroom based courses. eLearning+ also offers access to e-portfolios, web- conferencing, Turnitin, and a streaming server for audio and video files.
+Canvas, is the College’s learning management system for delivering courses and course-related content online.
+It is used for online, hybrid, blended, and classroom -based courses.
+Canvas also offers access to e-portfolios, web- conferencing, Turnitin, and a streaming server for audio and video files.

 WebROCK provides direct access to student records and registration.
 Once logged on, students can: